 Listen to their concerns and help to tackle them, answer their questions, share information and analysis, provide assistance, and offer value to them.
 You can do that through live videos, webinars, sharing infographics, and so on.

 Product evangelists believe that their potential customers are smart and they know that their products are really good, so they are not afraid of letting people try out their product or service, before buying it.

 Especially for tech tools and software, potential customers don’t really fall from the bludgeon of ads and promotions.
 They prefer to comfortably test the product and then decide for themselves.

 Customize your customer service

-Customizing your customer service makes your customer want to come back again because it creates a sense of familiarity with your customers.
+Customizing your customer service makes your customer want to come back again because it creates a sense of reliability and credibility.
 It makes them feel like they matter to your business.
-So get to know their first names and what they do, reengage with them regularly and thank them for choosing your product or service.
+So get to know them well, engage with them regularly and thank them for choosing your product or service.

 Dedicate a company representative or an account manager to a number of customers.
 They should keep track of information related to your customers, their current status, their transactions, and other relevant info.
 This way you can better serve them and show them they are valued to your business.

 A good level of accessibility means that even customers short on time can still easily access a great service experience.
 And the more you are accessible, the more you can interact with your customers.